The Hitchin Fibration for Symmetric Pairs: Background on Symmetric Pairs

-In \cite{ngo2010lemme}, the notion of regularity was leveraged to study properties of the Hitchin fibration.
-In so doing, the regular centralizer group scheme was cemented as a central object in the geometry of Hitchin type systems.
+In \cite{donagi2002gerbe} and \cite{ngo2010lemme}, the notion of regularity was leveraged to study properties of the Hitchin fibration.
+In so doing, the regular centralizer group scheme was cemented as a central object in the geometry of Hitchin systems and their generalizations.
 In \cite{gppn}, this point of view was explored, and certain cameral covers were introduced with the goal of understanding regular centralizers.
-In this section, we review these constructions.
-We will improve on descriptions of regular centralizers in Section \ref{section: GS cover}.
+In this section, we review the basic properties fo regularity in the symmetric space setting, and consider a class of special symmetric spaces, called $\theta$-quasisplit, for which the notions of regularity for $G$ and for the symmetric space agree.
+We will return to this class in Section \ref{section: GS cover}, where we will describe the regular centralizer group schemes for $\theta$-quasisplit symmetric spaces.

 \begin{definition} We denote by $I = I_H\subset \fp\times H$ the group scheme of centralizers over $\fp$, i.e.